 HANG GLIDING & PARAGLIDING IN ECUADOR

-Which explains why the town has played host to the Canoa Open Hang Gliding Championship since 2010.
+Which explains why the tiny town has played host to the Canoa Open Hang Gliding Championship since 2010.

 You don’t necessarily need any experience to fly, as tandem flights are available for beginners starting at $45.
 But those seeking serious air time can get more intensive training, with operators such as the Surf Shak offering more in-depth courses.

 HIKING THE INCA TRAIL TO MACHU PICCHU

 Peru’s most popular tourist attraction, built by the Incas around 1440 AD, draws more than 500,000 visitors each year.

 It’s easy to see why, as the glorious architecture of the ancient city perched high above the clouds remains largely intact.

 Its impressive giant stone walls, old temples and luscious green terraces overlooking a canyon on the Urubamba River and the surrounding Andes mountains.